nlp-tlp/puggle/README.md

 ### Why is it called Puggle?

 This is a super lightweight version of [Echidna](https://github.com/nlp-tlp/mwo2kg-and-echidna), our software application for constructing knowledge graphs from unstructured text.
 A puggle is a baby Echidna, so it seemed appropriate!

+It also works as an acronym!

+Puggle = Python Utilities for Generating Graphs from Linked Entities